 Stabilisation

 Once the sanitisation stage has been completed to eradicate pathogens and kill weed seeds, the waste will be highly biodegradable.
-A further period of active composting is required; this stage is known as stabilisation.
+A further period of actively managed composting is required; this stage is known as stabilisation.
 This is commonly at thermophilic temperature of approximately 55°C. However, lower temperatures have been demonstrated to increase the rate of decomposition.

 Stabilisation is the process of biological activities combined with the other conditions within the composting mass, which gives rise to stable compost.